-Our Environmental Services team is well versed in current environmental regulations and standards for Greenfields and Brownfields development projects and have strong experience assessing all types of properties.
+Our Environmental Services team is well versed in current environmental regulations and standards for Greenfields and Brownfields development projects, the regulatory requirements for managing excess soils, and have strong experience assessing all types of properties.

 Our services include :

 When it comes to property and other types of commerce, a principle long used is caveat emptor - buyer beware.
 Under this policy, the onus is on the buyer to conduct their own due diligence before making a purchase.
 It is no more applicable than in the case of land development or Brownfields property redevelopment.
 LDS can help buyers to 'be aware' of potential environmental risks associated with a potential property purchase.
 Since the effort, complexity, and pricing for the ESA protocols are so varied, LDS can liaise with a client and advise regarding the determination of the appropriate protocols for their requirements.